 I’ve never quite understood what drives gamblers to lose so much money.
 And so I am particularly keen to glean some insight into the psyche of the addictive gambler.
 Nate explains how his negative behavioural patterns would operate when he began playing online.

-Start Quote The key trigger for me, was losing a game.
+The key trigger for me, was losing a game.
 I would experience anxiety and stress from losing money.
 Then I would try to seek relief from this anxiety.
 There were two ways in which I found I was able to reduce my anxiety.
 I could either win my money back, or I could go broke.
-End Quote

 'By winning my money back I would feel great relief.
 However, by losing everything, I would also feel relief!
 So when I lost a game, I would end up chasing my losses by buying into bigger stake games.’